 Table of Contents

 The COVID-19 pandemic has changed travel forever.
 Many countries have closed their international borders to tourists and many countries have strict restrictions in place.
 Countries have been put on lockdown and rules such as the mandatory wearing of masks are in place.
 However, travel is slowly beginning to regain traction, and countries have begun to reopen their borders.
-One such country that has not been hit badly by the pandemic is Portugal.
 Portugal has since opened its borders to selected travelers for tourism.
 We ask the hard question — “Is it safe to travel Portugal?” so you can make the right choices and feel comfortable on your trip.

-Portugal is open to tourism with strict cleanliness and safety restrictions.
-Portugal is also the first country in Europe to be awarded the “Safe Travels” badge that recognizes their commitment to safety for all travelers.
+Portugal is the first country in Europe to be awarded the “Safe Travels” badge that recognizes their commitment to safety for all travelers.
 Read more about the WTTC and the new Safe Travels protocols here.

 Turismo de Portugal encourages all travelers to apply for the Portugal Health Passport upon their arrival to Portugal.
 The Portugal Health Passport provides a holistic package of English-speaking healthcare services for tourists.
 These include the availability of health screenings including the COVID-19 test and high-quality urgent medical care at selected hospitals.

 Travelers flying to the Madeira archipelago have to present a negative COVID-19 test result issued within 72 hours before embarkation.
 They also have the option to take the test upon arrival.

 Protective masks must be worn in all public spaces.